Mexico's Inbursa says reduces its stake in Argentina's YPF

 The sale of shares comes as Argentina tries to attract investment to its vast Patagonian shale oil and gas formation called Vaca Muerta, or Dead Cow.

-Argentina took control of 51 percent of YPF from Spain’s Repsol (REP.MC) in 2012.
+Argentina took control of 51 percent of YPF from Spain’s Repsol in 2012.
+(Reporting by Alejandro Lifschitz)